davidorban/netsocbook/en/BitGadaa.md

 #### 5.3.
 Summary

 We have discussed how the future can be informed by the past and how the traditional could be modernized with past ideas realized through future technologies.
-As a specific case, we have looked at Gadaa, an indigenous African democracy belonging to the Oromo of Ethiopia, and its futuristic incarnation, BitGadaa, a democratic governance DAO in cyberspace.
+As a specific case, we have looked at Gadaa, an indigenous African democracy belonging to the Oromo, and its futuristic incarnation, BitGadaa, a democratic governance DAO in cyberspace.
 The Oromo aphorism “By remembering the past, the future is remembered” summarizes our thinking.
 Gadaa is a remembrance of the past, BitGadaa is a remembrance of the future.

 ----